-The high demand for software development services keeps growing.
+The high demand for software development services for startups keeps growing.
 Neither the economy nor public health challenges deter this upward trend.

 High demand means a continual shortage of good IT talent for fulltime work onsite.